 This engagement will help identify and reach consensus on community needs that will be addressed by the project.
-Community representatives and participating organizations should also be involved in setting the specific goals for the grant program and in decisions on the allocation of award resources.
+Community representatives and participating organizations should also be involved in setting the specific goals for the program and in decisions on the allocation of award resources.
 You may conduct a formal needs assessment in your communities or can rely on assessments conducted by others.
 If a formal needs assessment has not been conducted, you can demonstrate community needs with demographic data for your community or region, state and national data, and other appropriate information.

 - b.
 Projects that bring together multiple sources of support are encouraged.
 If other resources are available or anticipated (e.g. federal, state, philanthropic, etc.), it will strengthen the sustainability of the project.
 HRSA is interested in developing strategies to address the health care needs of underserved populations that can be adapted to other rural communities around the country. - c.
 Network Development Planning awards require substantive participation by at least three different health care provider organizations.
 Many applications fail to establish a meaningful and substantive role for each member of the network, which results in the application receiving a less than satisfactory rating.
 All network members must be fully involved in the proposed project and all must work together to achieve the project goals. - d.
 Applications that delay planning, consensus building and approval by appropriate consortium members until close to the application deadline may risk the appearance that the project does not have sufficient commitment by all network members.
 This weakness could jeopardize a positive review of the application.
-Please make sure your community and network members are involved from the start and final signatures are secured well before the application deadline.
+Assure your community and network members are involved from the start and final signatures are secured well before the application deadline.
 With the electronic submission process, signed copies of letters of commitment can be scanned for upload. - e.
-Prepare a complete budget for the full duration of your project period.
+Prepare a complete budget for the full duration of your period of performance.
 Your budget narrative should explain how the funds will be spent.
-The budget narrative must link back to the activities of the proposed project.
+The budget narrative must link back to the activities of the proposed project. - f.
+Examples of planning activities within the legislative aim(s) #1, #2, and #3 are: